 Measuring customer effort, the ease of a customer’s experience, can succeed where measuring touchpoints fails.
 A recent, mind-bending survey looked at 75,000 people who had interacted with customer service in some way.
 The survey found that contact centers based on delighting customers are largely wasting their time and resources.
 This is because customers today are far more interested in an effortless, seamless (and easy) experience than anything else.
 The less they have to do to solve their problem, the better.

 Some companies have responded to the survey’s findings in illustrative ways.
 When insurance giant Fidelity learned that 22 percent of repeat calls relate to problems prompted by the reason for the original call, they began suggesting next steps to online customers going through certain processes to mitigate the need for those repeat calls.
 For example, customers who change their addresses often come back to order new checks or need information about homeowners’ or renters’ insurance.
 Since enacting this policy, 25 percent of Fidelity’s self-service transactions come from “next issue” prompts and calls have dropped by five percent.
 Viewing the Customer Effort Score as a primary metric gauging customer experience can guide managers more accurately in retention and loyalty-building efforts.

-Improving journeys with Customer Engagement Platforms
+Improving journeys with Customer Service Platforms

 - • Capture data from all customers’ end-to-end journeys, wrap it all up with a nice bow and provide comprehensible information whenever it’s needed.

 - • Manage CSAT through constant analysis of customer sentiment mid-conversation.
 If things go sideways with a bot or agent, a manager can instantly jump in to take over messaging and resolve the situation.

 - • Pick up on patterns and anticipate customer needs through machine learning.